Walking the Talk: 12 Action Areas for Schools to Combat Climate Change

 - Instill a habit of turning lights off when rooms aren’t occupied.
 Try designating a student to be an “energy monitor.”
 Teachers could also turn off overhead lights and use a desk lamp during their plan periods.

 - Install motion-sensor lights.
 For example, Oak Ridge High School in Tennessee added occupancy sensors that automatically switch off lights when rooms aren’t in use, and the sensors have light level options so teachers can reduce their power.
 Lights like these can also be installed in hallways, turning off when there isn’t heavy traffic.
-This means meaning lights can stop being on for up to 10 hours per day, going down to as few as three.
+This means motion lights remain off for up to 10 hours per day, and are only on for as few as three hours.
 (Just be sure the classroom lights are on reasonable timers, if that’s an option, so they don’t turn off during low-movement times like tests.)

 - Incorporate daylight into schools.
 In fact, studies show student performance is improved by 15-26% in sunlit classrooms.
 If your school has empty classrooms, be sure the ones with windows are filled first.
 Encourage teachers to keep blinds or curtains open during class time and, if your school is a safe area, allow them to hold class outside on nice days—and turn off their lights while they’re outdoors.